How do I connect to an SSL/TLS endpoint using the CA certificate bundle in Amazon RDS Oracle wallet?

 1. In your web browser, open the URL (SSL/TLS endpoint of the web service) that you want to access.

-2. View the certificate details in the address bar of your browser by clicking on the padlock symbol.
-You can also view the certificate details by running a command similar to the following on the command line of your local workstation.
+2. To view the certificate details in the address bar of your browser, choose the padlock symbol.
+Or, run a command similar to the following one on the command line of your local workstation:

 $ openssl s_client -connect status.aws.amazon.com:443